-My Top 5 Favourite Stephen King Novels
+My Top Five Favourite Stephen King Novels

-My favourite Stephen King novels
+My Favourite Stephen King novels

-I first came across Stephen King when I was quite young and my parents were watching the film version of 'It' (starring Tim Curry as Pennywise the clown) on the television.
+I first came across Stephen King when I was quite young and my parents were watching the film version of It (starring Tim Curry as Pennywise the clown) on the television.
 I was allowed to stay up and watch it and although it was too long ago to remember the film particularly well, there are still scenes I can remember vividly.

 Photo of Stephen King courtesy of Pinguino - wikimedia commons

 Stephen King was born in 1947 in Portland, Maine and after studying English at the University of Maine, started out as a teacher before finding fame as an author.

 His first novel was 'Carrie', published in 1973, and since then King has published more than 50 novels and short story collections, many of which have been made into films and television shows.